fgerick/Limace.jl/paper/paper.md

 `Limace.jl` provides several optimal bases that satisfy relevant boundary conditions.

 We need to consider all combinations of poloidal and toroidal vector combinations in the projection of the forces.
-This leads to several long coupling terms, especially for the Lorentz force, advection and induction terms.
+This leads to several coupling terms, especially for the Lorentz force, advection and induction terms.
 The integrals of these coupling terms over the spherical surfaces are computed through the Adam-Gaunt and Elsasser variables [@jamesadams1973], which are calculated from Wigner symbols (available in Julia through [WignerSymbols.jl](https://github.com/Jutho/WignerSymbols.jl), based on @johanssonfast2016).
 The remaining integration in radial direction is done using Gauss-Legendre quadratures, available through [FastGaussQuadrature.jl](https://github.com/JuliaApproximation/FastGaussQuadrature.jl).
 The exact modelled equations are outlined in @gerickinterannual2024, based on the work of @iversscalar2008.